 Monterey Ocean-Bottom Broadband Seismometer

-Sensor detects quakes from the far side of the San Andreas fault
+Sensor detects quakes from the far West side of the San Andreas fault on the Pacific plate.

 Monterey Bay faults, and seismometer location